Charles Oakley

 Charles Oakley (born December 18, 1963) is an American former professional basketball player.
-Oakley played most of 19 seasons in the National Basketball Association with the New York Knicks.
+Oakley is best known for playing 10 of his 19 seasons in the National Basketball Association with the New York Knicks.
 As a power forward, he consistently ranked as one of the best rebounders and defensive players in the NBA.
 He also played for the Chicago Bulls, Toronto Raptors, Washington Wizards, and Houston Rockets.
 Since 2017, he has been the coach of the Killer 3's of the BIG3.

-Early life and college career
+Early life

+Charles Oakley was born December 18, 1963, in Cleveland, Ohio, where he was raised.
+Oakley attended John Hay High School, where he excelled in basketball.

+College career

-Born and raised in Cleveland, Oakley attended John Hay High School and Virginia Union University, a Division II historically black university in Richmond, Virginia.
+Oakley attended Virginia Union University, a Division II historically black university in Richmond, Virginia.
 As a senior in 1984–85, Oakley led Virginia Union to the 1985 NCAA championship.
 The Panthers had a 31–1 overall record that year, with Oakley averaging 24 points and 17.3 rebounds a game.
 Oakley was named the NCAA Division II Player of the Year.
 He scored 2,379 points and grabbed 1,642 rebounds in his college career.

 Professional career

 Chicago Bulls (1985–1988)

-Oakley was drafted with the 9th overall pick in the 1985 NBA draft by the Cleveland Cavaliers, but his draft rights were traded to the Chicago Bulls.
+Oakley was drafted with the 9th overall pick in the 1985 NBA draft by the Cleveland Cavaliers, but his draft rights were traded to the Chicago Bulls, alongside Calvin Duncan, for Ennis Whatley and Keith Lee.
 Oakley provided another scoring option and steady offensive and defensive performances to an up-and-coming Bulls squad led by Michael Jordan.
-On March 15, 1986, Oakley set a career high in points scored with 35, during a 125-116 loss to the Milwaukee Bucks.
+On March 15, 1986, Oakley set a career high in points scored with 35, during a 125–116 loss to the Milwaukee Bucks.
 Oakley was selected as a part of the NBA All-Rookie First Team in 1986.

 Oakley also assumed the role of the team "enforcer", whose duty primarily was to protect young Jordan against cheap shots and roughhousing tactics of opposing players.
 He was given the nickname, "Oak Tree", for his rugged demeanor and no-nonsense attitude.
 On April 26, 1987, Oakley set a postseason career high with 25 points scored, alongside grabbing 15 rebounds, in a loss to the Boston Celtics.